cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.md

 ## Advanced Keymapping

-To get the most of this post, please read <a href=" {{ site.url }}/macos-shorcuts">macOS Shortcuts Collection</a>first.
+To get the most of this post, please read <a href=" {{ site.url }}/macos-shortcuts">macOS Shortcuts Collection</a> first.

 I am going to talk about how and why I map `hjkl` as `arrow` keys.
 For the mapping to work, you will need to use either of the following tools.

 [Karabiner](https://pqrs.org/osx/karabiner/): The most powerful key mapping tool.
 Capable of doing all sorts of crazy key mappings.
 Preferences come in options, simply checking option makes configuration even easier.
 Still unsatisfied?
 Then create your own `private.xml` and import in.

 [BetterTouchTool](https://www.boastr.net/): BTT is well known, almost everyone likes the Snap feature, settings are very intuitive.
 It is no longer free, however spending few bucks to have it 24/7.
 I am totally down.
 In this post, I am not going to show how BTT works, it's very easy to figure out.